 Home of the annual Nannup Music Festival, this character-filled town has lots of beauty to offer year-round.
 Located on the banks of the Blackwood river and about 270km south of Perth, coming to Nannup feels like stepping back through time.
 The peaceful main street is home to weatherboard shop fronts and colourful garden beds.

 The main street offers tea rooms, cafes and quaint shops.
-You might even like to kick back at the historic Nannup Hotel, a landmark of the town first build around 1900.
+You might even like to kick back at the historic Nannup Hotel, a landmark of the town first built around 1900.
 Their kitchen offers crowd favourites such as scotch fillet, chicken parmi and nachos, with an accompanying kids menu.

 The Kondil Park offers a few scenic walks, notably the Wildflower Wander, the Sheoak Trail and the Casuarina Walk, where you can immerse yourself in vibrant native flowers from September through to November.
 To cool off head to Barrabup Pool or Workman’s Pool, great spots to camp and swim.
 You might even like to bring a picnic of delights from Cambray Cheese, a source of artisan cheeses made from local sheep and cows’ milk, only a 10-minute drive from the heart of Nannup.